 - Modify lifting requirements or provide assistance with heavy lifting tasks.

-Iowa needs a law that ensures that pregnant women are treated as well in the workplace as workers with disabilities and provides real solutions to pregnant workers who are currently being asked to choose between their health and their livelihood.
+Even if the federal law passes, however, there will be some pregnant workers who are not covered by it.
+Iowa still needs a law that ensures that pregnant women are treated as well in the workplace as workers with disabilities and provides real solutions to pregnant workers who are currently being asked to choose between their health and their livelihood.

 Find out more about the Iowa Pregnant Workers Fairness Act here.